data.table internalsR/spread2.R

 There are 2 main underlying algorithms for active cells to "spread" to

-neighbours (either 4 or 8, depending on directions
+neighbours (either 4 or 8, depending on directions), and will "activate"

 whichever neighbours successfully pass independent calls to